dlab-berkeley/LLMs-Exploratory-Research/lessons/LLMs-exploratory-research.md

 -   We will end with using an LLM to come up with a structure for our research paper.

+Throughout the workshop, as you write your own queries and experiment with different LLMs, make sure to include suggestions and tips in this [guide](https://docs.google.com/document/d/1MzL9wRjaSH-TXXqwJLgf8318-uB31tH4C1OaiJnT9Lc/edit?tab=t.0) for how to write the most effective queries for an LLM to give the best output.

 ## Stage 1: Framing a Research Question

 There are many different ways to choose a research question - you may start with a dataset, an empirical observation about the world, or two variables that seem to be associated with each other.
 Being able to articulate a precise research question, regardless of where you start, is important for a strong introduction to any paper.